UnityFoundation-io/Libre311/frontend/README.md

 The image on top of the footer is stored in `/frontend/src/lib/footerLogoSmall.webp`.
 To use a custom image, replace the default `footerLogoSmall.webp` with a new image, and rename that file's name to `footerLogoSmall`.

 ***Notice**: The default image has a resolution of 72x72 px.*

+### Color Schema

+Hex values for the app's color scheme are saved in `/frontend/src/lib/colors.json`.
+To adjust the color scheme to closer align with brand standards, edit these values accordingly.

 ### Maintaining State